revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 <summary> <b>Show Answer</b></summary>
 <blockquote markdown="1">

-Before installing Angular CLI, make sure the development environment includes Node.js and an npm package manager.
-Then, run the command `npm install -g @angular/clip on the terminal to install the Angular CLI using npm.
+Before installing Angular CLI, make sure the development environment includes Node.js and an npm package manager.Then, run the command `npm install -g @angular/clip on the terminal to install the Angular CLI using npm.

 </blockquote>
 </details>

 ---

-22. How do you create any angular application?
+22.How do you create any angular application?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)